geleto/cascador-ai/README.md

     temperature: 0.7,
 });

 // 2.
-Define the Agent's Tools (Renderers)
+Define the Agent's Core Capabilities (Renderers)

-// A tool to write drafts (inherits GPT-4o from baseConfig) const draftGenerator = create.TextGenerator({
+// A renderer to write drafts (inherits GPT-4o from baseConfig) const draftGenerator = create.TextGenerator({
     prompt: 'Write a short, engaging blog post about {{ topic }}.', }, baseConfig);

-// A tool to critique drafts using a structured schema.
+// A renderer to critique drafts using a structured schema.
-// Note: This overrides the base model to use Claude Sonnet for critique. const critiqueGenerator = create.ObjectGenerator({
+// This overrides the base model to use Claude Sonnet for critique. const critiqueGenerator = create.ObjectGenerator({
     model: anthropic('claude-3-7-sonnet-latest'),
     schema: z.object({